mistralai/mistral-finetune/README.md

 `mistral-finetune` is a light-weight codebase that enables memory-efficient and performant finetuning of Mistral's models.
 It is based on [LoRA](https://arxiv.org/abs/2106.09685), a training paradigm where most weights are frozen and only 1-2% additional weights in the form of low-rank matrix perturbations are trained.

-For maximum efficiency it is recommended to use a A100 or H100 GPU.
-The codebase is optimized for multi-GPU-single-node training setups, but for smaller models, such as the 7B a single GPU suffices.
+For maximum efficiency it is recommended to use an A100 or H100 GPU.
+The codebase is optimized for multi-GPU-single-node training setups, but for smaller models, such as the 7B, a single GPU suffices.

 > **Note**
 >